Typical Seminar Workflow

 In CATMA, annotations are stored separately from source documents, within so-called Annotations Collections.
 In a seminar/lecture setting, participants typically each have their own collection – allowing for both individual work, and later, combined or comparative analysis.

-Should you wish to create collections manually, simply select one or more documents in the Documents & Annotations panel, then click the plus icon at the top right and select Add Annotation Collection
+To create your own annotation collection, simply select one or more documents in the Documents & Annotations panel, then click on the plus icon at the top right and select Add Annotation Collection.

 Enter your collection’s name and confirm by clicking OK